 The Definition of Driving Under the Combined Influence of Alcohol and Drugs

-VC 23152(g) is one of many different charges used to prosecute DUIs in California.
+VC 23152(g) is one of many charges used to prosecute DUIs in California.
 Drivers should only be charged under VC 23152(g) if they:

 - Consume an Alcoholic Beverage.